 Eat often.
 Pace yourself.
 Don’t be a dumbass.

-In my new book, Life’s Too Short To Go So F*cking Slow, I tell the story of my mentor, Carlos Nunez, a 13-time Ironman and old-school hardass.
+In my book, Life’s Too Short To Go So F*cking Slow, I tell the story of my mentor, Carlos Nunez, a 13-time Ironman and old-school hardass.
 Carlos was a no-nonsense, no-excuses kind of guy: When high winds picked up, I’d rack my bike on an indoor trainer while he strapped on a helmet and headed outside.
 I thought covering 20 miles in a run was hard enough, but he insisted on plotting a course that crested every hill in town.
 He shoved his way into my lane of the pool during Masters swim, deliberately jostling me with every stroke.
 Ironman training with Carlos Nunez was a boot camp of exasperation, made more infuriating by his constant refrain of “You’ll thank me for this later!”

 Oh, I thanked him.
 Repeatedly, with my middle finger high in the air.

 Though I learned many lessons over the course of my 10-year friendship with Carlos, perhaps the best one was written in a letter taped to my bike the morning I raced Ironman Arizona:

 “Eat often.
 Pace yourself.
 And for f*ck’s sake, don’t be a dumbass.”